trungnguyen0111/trungnguyen0111/README.md

         },
         databases: ["MySql", "SQL Server"]
     },
-    funFact: "As long as your remember me, you are not alone" };
+    funFact: "Keep your face facing the sun, and darkness will fall behind you."
+};
 ```